 The Digital era is so dangerous that it can harm every internet user from the back.
 Most people don’t know the reality of privacy or they don’t care about this.
 Web technology is making progress every day, so the bad eyes too.
-Many tracking and harmful programs are being implemented in the web page by the web developer.
+Many tracking and harmful programs are being implemented on the web page by the web developer.
 Every time you go through the browser and search anything, background scripts or programs of web page catch your presence and stores it somewhere far from you.
 Sometimes these malicious scripts and annoying ads target your device and harm your privacy.

-Every web browser has an embedded platform to install a helpful plugin and make web surfing experience better.
+Every web browser has an embedded platform to install a helpful plugin and make the web surfing experience better.
 Thanks to third party developers and companies for providing an ample amount of free plugins.
 Privacy Badger is one of the plugins which truly cares about internet users’ privacy.

 - What are Third-Party Trackers?

 - How Use Privacy Badger in the Browsers?

 - Why doesn’t Privacy Badger block all ads?

 - How is Privacy Badger different from Other Extensions?